 - Timbre: double-kick, tom-tom, ride bell, open hi-hat

-If you want to get creative, listen to different music styles and see if you can incorporate these ideas in your own style.
+If you want to get creative, listen to different music styles and see if you can incorporate these different drum fills patterns and techniques into your own style.
 Remember, the goal of a drum fill is to complement the rest of the music, so try to choose elements that will fit with your song.

 Here’s an example:

 My fill is a one-measure chorus-to-verse transition in a driving metal song, but I’ve decided to start simple with this classic accent pattern: